YCAMInterlab/BioTIPS/2024/readme_en.md

 #### Example Procedure

-1. <strong>Collect resident skin bacteria by wiping human body areas such as the armpits with pieces of cotton cloth.​</strong>

-    a) Prepare sterilized gauze cut into 3–5 cm squares.​

-    b) Collect samples from areas prone to sweating, such as both armpits, around the neck, and soles of the feet.​

 1. <strong>Prepare agar media (techniques that allow only specific microorganisms to grow from the countless microbial populations present in the environment) to selectively culture bacteria related to odor production among resident bacteria.​</strong>

     a) Purchase reagents for culture media (for example, for Staphylococcus species, Vogel-Johnson agar medium, as specified in the consumables list above).​